 Little Black Dress Initiative

-Can one black dress worn for five short days create awareness about issues that affect others for a lifetime?
-The iconic Little Black Dress (LBD) is usually thought of as just a fashionable wardrobe staple great for business or a fun night out.
-So why is the LBD at the center of an awareness campaign about foster youth?
-Founded in 2014 by the Junior League of London, the Little Black Dress Initiative (LBDI) is a week-long awareness and fundraising campaign that harnesses the power of social media to illustrate the limitations foster youth have in choices, opportunities, and access to resources.
-Members wear one black dress for five consecutive days, in an effort to spark conversations and awareness about local foster youth and related issues.
+Founded in 2014 by the Junior League of London, the Little Black Dress Initiative (LBDI) is a week-long awareness and fundraising campaign that harnesses the power of social media to illustrate the limitations foster youth have with choices, opportunities, and access to resources.
+Advocates wear one black dress (or outfit) for four consecutive days, to spark conversations and awareness about local foster youth and related issues.
 To date, dozens of Junior Leagues have replicated the initiative in their own communities, collectively sparking countless conversations and raising hundreds of thousands of dollars in support of important community programs.

 Each year, 30,000 children are in foster care in Los Angeles County.
 They have been removed from their homes and placed in foster care because a court has determined that it isn’t safe for the child to remain at home due to evidence or risk of abuse, neglect, or abandonment.

-In foster care, children will move from placement to placement staying with grandparents, relatives, friends, or foster parents until their case is resolved or they are adopted.
+In foster care, children will move from placement to placement staying with grandparents, relatives, friends, or foster parents until their case is resolved, or they are adopted.
 Nearly 3/4 of all foster youth have spent two or more years in the foster care system with 40% having five or more foster care placements.
 The frequent disruptions and lack of support do not set them up for success through their adolescence and into adulthood.

 By the time they turn 18, or 21 if they choose to stay in extended foster care, foster youth who have aged out of the system face many challenges in their transition to self-sufficiency: